 Tax season also means scam season.
 While you’re pulling together everything you need to file, you also have to be on the watch for scams.
 Every year, thousands of people have lost personal data and millions of dollars to tax-related scams or “phishing.”

 New variations of tax scams appear every year, so it’s important to be alert and follow tax scam tips provided directly by the IRS.

-IRS “phishing” scams are typically phone calls or emails that claim to come from the IRS.
-Fraudsters use the lure of fake refunds or threats of a tax bill or audit to pressure victims to give up personal and financial information.
-This personal data is used to steal the victim’s money or identity.
+IRS scams are typically phone calls or emails that claim to come from the IRS.
+Fraudsters use fake refunds, threats of a tax bill, or audits to pressure victims as a lure to give up personal and financial information.
+Phishing scammers use this personal data to steal the victim’s money or identity.

 Telltale signs of a scam

 First, it’s critical to know what the IRS would not do if they contacted you.
 The IRS (and its authorized private collection agencies) will never:

 - Call you without mailing an official notice first.

 - Demand that you immediately pay your taxes over the phone.